monthenry/StockMood/README.md

 ### Production Phase

-The final DAG transforms the staged data into production ready data by filtering out useless columns and merging data together.
+The final DAG transforms the staged data into production ready data by filtering out useless columns and merging data together around date keys.
+We initially wanted to use InfluxDB to manage data as timeseries as this would have been the most straightforward but we had too much troubles installing InfluxDB on our airflow docker image so we ended up using PostgreSQL which is less efficient for our use case but it shouldn't pose a problem as we are not working with big data.

+On the vizualisation side, we simply had to pull the production ready data from PostgreSQL and then:
-- Sentiment scores and stock data are ploted to look for correlations.
+- **Correlation plots:** Sentiment scores and stock data are ploted to look for correlations.
-- Significant global events are identified and visualized using temporal overlays.
+- **Stock price behaviours on specific events:** Significant global events are identified and visualized to study their impact on sentiment and stock price.

-A Streamlit dashboard is used to present:
-- Correlation plots.
-- Stock price behaviours on specific events.

 ```mermaid
 flowchart TD